 “I can’t believe she is eating sauerkraut!
 I’ve never seen a baby who liked sauerkraut!” my father-in-law exclaimed as our baby shoveled the pickled cabbage into her mouth.
-We were dining out at our favorite German restaurant.
+We were dining out at our favorite German restaurant in Oklahoma.
 Our daughter, Avery, was barely 10 months old at the time, and was still as toothless as the day she was born.
 But her lack of pearly whites didn’t stop our little experimenter from eating sauerkraut, strudel, or the German potatoes that night.
 Avery loves food.
 She is tiny for her age (only in the tenth percentile for her weight), but she will eat anything we put in front of her.
 She has never been a picky eater!
 Many of my friends with babies of a similar age also think my daughter’s mature palate is somewhat strange.
 I’ve had friends tell me their babies won’t even touch vegetables.
 In fact, they’re kids refuse to eat anything but bland oatmeal, cheerios and white bread.

 Maybe we lucked out and just happen to have a baby who isn’t a picky eater.
 But I have my own theory.